Tawfic-AB/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7. A C function that prints the sum of the two diagonals of a square matrix of integers, using the standard library.

 8. A C function that sets the value of a pointer to a char.

+9. A file that contains the exact password for the crackme2 executable.
+No new line, no extra space.